HubTou/dict-fr-DELA/README.md

 by the former [Laboratoire d'Automatique Documentaire et Linguistique](https://infolingu.univ-mlv.fr/LADL/Historique.html) (LADL), now integrated into [Institut Gaspard Monge](https://igm.univ-gustave-eiffel.fr/) (IGM) of the [Université Gustave Eiffel](https://www.univ-gustave-eiffel.fr/).

-The selected dictionary is the inflected form DELA French dictionary in UTF-16 LE encoding, from March 16, 2006.
+The selected dictionary is the inflected form DELA French dictionary in UTF-16 LE encoding, from March 16, 2006r, with 683.824 simple entries for 102.073 different lemmas and 108.436 compounded entries for 83.604 different lemmas.

 ## FILES
 All files are installed in Python's */usr/local* equivalent, under *share/dict*.